Paul Merson: Middlesbrough

-In the summer of 1997, Merson left the Gunners to sign for relegated Middlesbrough for a reported fee believed to be £4.5 million.
-Merson said he was offered a new contract at Arsenal but turned it down for a longer contract and higher wages at Middlesbrough.
-When telling Arsene Wenger of his decision, Merson claims Wenger told him he would be paid more at Middlesbrough than Dennis Bergkamp was paid at Arsenal.
-Merson made his league debut for Boro on the opening day in a 2–1 victory over Charlton Athletic.
-He played a key role in helping Boro return to the Premier League and was nicknamed by fans as "The Magic Man".
-Merson's form with Boro also won him a place in England's squad for 1998 FIFA World Cup in France.
-Whilst at Middlesbrough he played in the 1998 Football League Cup Final.
+In the summer of 1997, Merson signed with relegated Middlesbrough for a reported fee believed to be £4.5 million.
+Merson said he was offered a new contract at Arsenal but turned it down for the higher wages of a longer contract at Middlesbrough.
+He confessed subsequently, in a 2026 appearance on the Overlap podcast, that his motivation for the move was "pure greed," something he later came to regret.
+When telling Arsène Wenger of his decision, Merson claims Wenger told him he would be paid more at Middlesbrough than Dennis Bergkamp was paid at Arsenal.

+Merson made his league debut for Boro on the opening day, in a 2–1 victory over Charlton Athletic.
+Nicknamed by fans "The Magic Man", he played a key role in helping Boro return to the Premier League.
+His Boro form won him a place in England's squad for 1998 FIFA World Cup in France.
+Whilst at Middlesbrough, he played in the 1998 Football League Cup Final.

 Aston Villa

 During the start of the 1998–99 season Merson stated he was home sick and wanted a return South.
 Middlesbrough later agreed to Merson's request and the 30-year-old was sold to Aston Villa for £6.75million.
 Merson scored on his Villa debut, converting from his own missed penalty.
 Merson said in an interview that playing at Villa was the best part of his career.
 He scored a 'wonder goal' winner versus Everton away from forty-five yards out in November 2000.
 Merson played a key creative role in the Villa side and helped them to the FA Cup Final in 2000, where they lost 1–0 to Chelsea.

-Merson playing for Portsmouth in 2002.